 - Water Availability: Most free campsites won’t have a water hook up and many campgrounds won’t even have a communal water spout.
 I would recommend always packing a few jugs of water for drinking, cleaning, and hygiene-related tasks.

 - Fire Regulations: Many free campsites don’t have a fire ring.
 It is important to check on the fire regulations for that area before arriving and following any local guidelines.
-If a campfire is allowed, make sure to bring some fire-making essentials, know how to make a campfire safely, and put it out before you leave to avoid any wildfires.
+If a campfire is allowed, bring some fire-making essentials and follow all local rules.
+You should know how to make a campfire safely and put it out before you leave to avoid any wildfires.

 There are numerous ways to find free campsites during your trip.
 You can camp for free in parking lots, rest stops, public lands, Forest Service lands, and much more.
 Let’s go over each one of these so you can have a better understanding!